 It’s time that we wake up from our slumber and challenge ourselves and others to be followers of Jesus like those in the New Testament.
 We need to live for Jesus 24/7, not just on Sunday morning.
 When a person truly gives their life to Jesus, it is a life-changing event.
 It literally changes their world as their new relationship with God changes their thinking, their values, their behavior, their circle of friends, and even how they spend their time and money.

 Spending time with God and other believers becomes a priority, a vital part of their busy schedule that breathes life into everything else.
 Belonging to Christ and being a part of His body – connected to other believers – is life itself for a Christ-follower.
-If a Christian is too busy to be a part of a local church or to spend time with other Christians on a regular basis than he or she is too busy.
-Jobs have to be brought into line, sports or volunteer commitments cut back, the television or computer turned off, whatever it takes to make room for God and His people.
+If a Christian is too busy to be a part of a local church or to spend time with other Christians on a regular basis, then he or she is too busy.
+Hours on the job must be brought into line; sports or volunteer commitments have to be cut back; the television or computer needs to be turned off; we must do whatever it takes to make room for God and His people.

 So don’t shrink back from spurring yourself and others on towards love and good deeds, even if it does go against our culture.
 And don’t give up the habit of meeting together with other Christians and being the church as often as you can.
 Get together with people daily so that you can encourage one another in the Lord and pray for one another and worship together.
 Join ministry teams and prayer groups and Bible studies.
 Be with other Christians several times a week.
 Serve the Lord with abandon, in whichever way He has gifted you and with whatever He has given you.
 Give your life to Him without holding back and encourage those in your church to do the same – to live for Him 24/7 rather than only on Sunday mornings – and you will stand strong in the Lord, full of joy, peace, hope, and confidence as you see the Day approaching.